Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Registration and Rules

 \subsection{Criteria of judging a submission}

-\begin{itemize} \item All emails received before the result submission closing date will be considered for evaluation. \item The github repository, report on any open-source pre-print server, and excel sheet received for all entries\\ will be downloaded by the organizing team. \item A common data file will be prepared to compare the evaluation metrics achieved for testing the dataset. \item A semi-automated python script file will be used to achieve the best evaluation metrics received among all entries. \item The following checklist will be used to select the top three winning teams: \begin{itemize} \item Best evaluation metrics (especially mean AUC) on testing dataset. \item In case of ties: \begin{itemize} \item Model uniqueness and reproducibility. \item Readability of the submitted report and github repository. \item Unique methods of handling class-imbalance problems in the datasets. \end{itemize} \end{itemize} \end{itemize}
+\begin{itemize} \item All emails received before the result submission closing date were considered for evaluation. \item The github repository, report on any open-source pre-print server, and excel sheets received for all entries\\ were downloaded by the organizing team. \item A common data file was prepared to compare the evaluation metrics achieved for training, validation, testing the dataset.
+It is now available on our github. \item A semi-automated Python script file was used to achieve the best evaluation metrics received among all entries and is available on our github. \item The following checklist was used to select the top three winning teams: \begin{itemize} \item Combined metric on testing dataset.
+The combined metric was calculated by averaging the mean AUC and balanced accuracy for each team, separately for each dataset.
+It yielded a value between 0 and 1, with higher values indicating better performance, reflecting a balance between how well the model distinguishes each class (mean AUC) and the accuracy across classes (balanced accuracy). \end{itemize} \end{itemize}